Every applicant must have a combination of training and/or professional experience before they are eligible to apply for Chartered Geographer status.

 Further guidance on the requirements:

-If you are not sure about your eligibility please contact the Professional Officer attaching a copy of your CV.
+If you are not sure about your eligibility, please contact the Professional Officer attaching a copy of your CV for impartial advice.

 Framework of competencies